Alenta/Alenta/README.md

 <!--

+I'm pretty good at C# and I have quite a bit of experience with Unity and Godot.
+I also do well with design, and most of the Adobe suite.
+My HTML/CSS might need some work, but...
+It's getting there.

+I'm currently working on my frontend design skills, as well as backend server management through Kodehode.
+On my own, I'm always looking to incoroporate new techniques in my personal projects.
+Right now, I'm working with Unreal Engine.

+As for other skills, I have a good bit of experience with audio and music, both performing and recording & mixing.
+I also love to draw and paint, both digital and traditional.

 ![alt text](https://github.com/[username]/[reponame]/blob/[branch]/image.jpg?raw=true)
 **Alenta/Alenta** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.